 Ratatouille is one of those dishes that taste better after a few hours, when all the flavors have had a chance to meld together.
 I often make it in the morning and refrigerate.
 Then at dinnertime, I divide it among our plates and microwave briefly, just to bring it to room temperature.
-In fact, leftover ratatouille is excellent cold.
-I often have it for a lazy lunch with a couple of hard boiled eggs!

 - 1 large eggplant, skin on (1 lb.)